AngelaWang100/MoneyLingo/README.md

 ## 🚀 Ready to Win!

-**MoneyLingo is ready to dominate the hackathon with its complete AI financial assistant, multilingual voice capabilities, and monetization system!**
+**MoneyLingual is ready to dominate the hackathon with its complete AI financial assistant, multilingual voice capabilities, and monetization system!**

 **Built for: Echo AI Challenge, ElevenLabs Prize, Google Gemini Integration, Comet Observability, and XRPL Blockchain!** 🏆💰🎤